-46a. b. c-146a. b. c.
+46a, b, c-146a, b, c.
 ELEMENTARY BOOKBINDING AND LEATH-ERCRAFT.
-Introduction to the terms, tools, and equipment necessary in elementary work, including the binding of small volumes in fabricoid, and the first steps in binding magazines in full buckram and half goat.
+Introduction to the terms, tools, and equipment necessary in elementary work, including the binding of small volumes, and the first steps in binding magazines.
 Beginning of hot and cold tooling, and lettering.
-Application of design to bookmaking and leathercraft.
+Design in bookmaking and leathercraft.
 Two hours credit each quarter.

 50a-150a.
 WOODWORKING.
-A beginners' course and suitable for majors or those taking the work as an elective.
-Beginning problems in woodworking and studies in equipment and materials.
+Problems in woodworking and studies in equipment and materials.
 Two hours credit.

 50b-150b.
 WOODWORKING.
-A continuation of 50a, leading the student into a more advanced line of work in the designing and construction of various types of woodworking problems.
+A continuation of 50a, leading the student into more advanced work in the designing and construction of various types of woodworking problems.
 Methods of finishing and study of finishes.
 Two hours credit.

 50c-150c.
 WOODWORKING.
-A general line of cabinet making, such as might be used in either junior or senior high school work.
+General cabinet making, such as might be used in junior and senior high school work.
 The cutting of stock and keeping shop accounts.
 Two hours credit.